fastrgv/hbox/README.md

 	$ o o o #
 	# # # # #

 All puller-corrals of size 4 or less seem to be dead ends, so I wrote a test version of hbox that detected and avoided [dynamic] p-corrals of size 4 or less and found that it ran Ok but was typically much slower.
 Thus, it seems that it takes longer to detect and avoid small p-corrals than to simply ignore them.
-Moreover this tends to support Frank Takes' implication that one can ignore the puller-deadlocks encountered during a backwards solution.
+Interestingly this tends to support Frank Takes' implication that one can ignore the puller-deadlocks encountered during a backwards solution.

 Analyzing large p-corrals for possible deadlocks is likely too complex.